belbert/VCVTB/The Book of VCVTB.md

 - Unless detailed users are simulated with some degree of stochasticity in their behaviour, predictions are only very general approximations and insufficiently reliable.
 VCVTB has a semi-probabilistic model to take this into account, however, it needs to be explored in more detail and it must be supplemented with other sources of pollution.
 - It would be advisable to model window opening behaviour on the basis of a stochastich algorithm or on measurement data.
 At the moment VCVTB does not have such a module.
 In the research field there are stochastic models that are suitable for EnergyPlus that could be implemented in due course.
 - Although VCVTB's operation was tested using long-term monitoring data from a case study, further validation is needed to improve and consolidate the software.
 Feel free to participate.
+- An AFN approach is not suitable for modelling large open spaces or atria.
+For such spaces the mixed-mode approach is not applicable.
+The modeller must decide for himself whether it is acceptable to split a large space into sub-compartments or to switch to a (combined AFN-) CFD approach.
+-There are indications in the literature that airflownetwork models are also less suitable for modelling single-sided ventilation.
+However, modified models are also available
 - ...